 Hartnell College, 2004-2009

-Experience with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including aggression, anxiety, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and various levels of timidity, trauma, and extreme fear, including fear-based self-defense behaviors.
-Specialties in fearful, feral, and traumatized dogs and in anti-aversive training of basic skills (aka manners / obedience), counterconditioning, and cooperative care and handling for all puppies and adult dogs.
+Experienced with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including aggression, anxiety, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and various levels of timidity, trauma, and extreme fear, including fear-based self-defense behaviors.
+Anti-aversive specialties in fearful, feral, and traumatized dogs, young puppy training in-home, behavior modification, and cooperative care and handling for all puppies and adult dogs.

 My work and specialty in fearful, feral, and traumatized dogs is partly a result of having run an international sighthound rescue, which involved intaking and working with many dogs who had been abandoned to survive on their own, sometimes after being purposely harmed so that they couldn't get back to their abandoners' homes.
 Often these dogs then had to survive the disdain and cruelty of myriad strangers before being rescued.
 Before running the rescue, I worked with greyhounds, in whom learned helplessness, masking fear and other trauma, is often mistaken for easiness.